Browse by Medical Category

 Patients admitted to the MassGeneral Hospital for Children Newborn Intensive Care Unit have access to specialists in virtually every specialty and subspecialty of medicine and surgery.
 The NICU is equipped to care for premature and critically ill patients with complex congenital conditions that require medical or surgical intervention.

-The neonatology team includes experienced neonatal nurses, respiratory therapists and neonatologists whose expertise distinguishes them in the field.
-In addition, the multidisciplinary team of experts involved in each child’s case may include pulmonologists, intensivists, cardiologists, cardiac surgeons, endocrinologists, radiologists and others.
+The neonatology team includes experienced neonatal nurses, respiratory therapists, nutritionists and neonatologists whose expertise distinguishes them in the field.
+In addition, the multidisciplinary team of experts involved in each child’s case may include pulmonologists, neurologists, cardiologists, endocrinologists, radiologists and others.
 All work together as a team, focused on delivering the best treatment plan for each infant.

 An attending physician or senior neonatal nurse practitioner manages the intermediate care area.
 Because MassGeneral Hospital for Children is a Harvard-affiliated teaching hospital, ICU fellows, residents and nursing students may be on the unit as well helping with patient care.
 They are overseen by an attending physician.

 Ongoing clinical research programs are underway at MassGeneral Hospital for Children.
 These programs help advance the practice of pediatric medicine.
-Parents may be asked if they’d like their child to get involved.
-Participation is voluntary.
-Parents should talk to their child’s caregiver for more information.
+Interested parents should talk to their child’s caregiver for more information.

 Parents can rest assured that every comfort and convenience has been added to ensure their experience is made easier while their child is in the NICU.
 Parents are welcome in the unit at any time.
 There is dedicated parent space at each infant’s bedside and parents may remain at their infant’s bedside throughout the night.
 Computer stations are available with Internet and email access.
 Healthy siblings are welcome to visit as well; a fish tank and children’s reading area are located in the NICU for their enjoyment.
 Families using the Angel Eye system may log in here.